statnett/k3a-lag-exporter/README.md

 consumed index.

 This implementation is intended to be run in a K8s-like environment, where pods are restarted on failure.
-Hence, any exception during runtime will make the application terminate.
+Hence, non-retriable exceptions during runtime will make the application terminate.

 The lag will be exported as a metric for Prometheus, like this: